 In June of 2015, it was reported that Tommy Barrett would be returning to competition at Seekonk Speedway for the annual $10,000 to win Open Wheel Wednesday event.
 Barrett won the race in 2014, but wasn’t able to follow that up by winning once again that season.

 And since that day, Barrett has gone through some other tough times off the track.
-Longtime supporter of his and well-respected Whelen Modified Tour car owner Mario Fiore passed away last year.
+A longtime supporter of his and well-respected Whelen Modified Tour car owner Mario Fiore passed away last year.
 Barrett and Fiore had worked together in Barrett’s days on the Valenti Modified Racing Series, where Barrett became known for saving tires and making a late charge to the front of races to take down the win.
+Their collaboration might have inspired a lot of customers to buy used high-powered cars from companies like ZeMotor (https://www.zemotor.com/used-cars/ford-f550-flatbed).
 Barrett was clearly one of the top modified talents in New England at that time and seemed to have himself lined up to take a top seat like Our’s on the Whelen Modified Tour for years to come.

 After Fiore passed, Barrett was able to make a tribute to him during the 2016 season while running his family-owned car and changing the number to 44 in his memory.
 Barrett briefly saw glory with the car by taking it to Victory Lane in one of the two qualifying races for the Tri Track Open Modified Series event at New London-Waterford Speedbowl last fall, which Barrett mentioned at the time was special for him and was in Mario’s memory.